1924 Wheat Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 All three active U.S. mints participated in 1924 cent production, though output varied significantly.
 The Philadelphia Mint led production with over 75 million coins, while the San Francisco Mint contributed nearly 12 million pieces.

-Most notably, the Denver Mint produced only 2,520,000 coins, creating what would become one of the series’ key semi-key dates.
-This production pattern reflected the economic prosperity of the mid-1920s while establishing the foundation for future collector interest in the Denver issue’s relative scarcity.
+Most notably, the Denver Mint produced only 2,520,000 coins, creating what would become one of the series’ semi-key dates.
+Numismatic researchers note the 1924-D is considered on par with the scarce 1911-S in overall toughness and collector demand.

 1924 No Mint Mark Wheat Penny(RD)